BurnzZ/uberfare/README.rst

 Future Releases
 ~~~~~~~~~~~~~~~

--  Better interface for importing as a package
+* Better interface for importing as a package
+* Option to use address instead of coordinates (use
+  `Google Maps Geocoding API <https://developers.google.com/maps/documentation/geocoding>`_)
--  Support the Upfront Fare data collection by enabling the OAUTH2.
+* Support the Upfront Fare data collection by enabling the OAUTH2.